kapilsharma/Kapstop/docs/index.md

 - **Windows:** Z-index range for windows layer is from 300 to 500.
 All windows should be shown with in that z-index range.
 KapsOs must provide a logic to maintain that Z-Index.
 - **Model-Window:** ZIndex between 600-650 will be used to show model windows.
 KapsOs will provide the logic to set that ZIndex for model windows.
 - **Alerts:** Alerts will be shown in ZIndex range 700-750.
-- **OS Messages:** Although not recommended but nay important system message, if needed, may be shown in range 800-850.
+- **OS Messages:** Although not recommended but any important system message, if needed, may be shown in range 800-850.
+'Taskbar layer and status bar will appera in that zone with zindex of 825 & 826 respectively.